Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/deno-pokemon-api.md

 ### Deno Declaring our Interface

-Before defining our methods, we must declare our Pokémon interface and our basic Pokémons.
+Before defining our methods, we must declare our Pokémon interface and basic Pokémons.

 ```js
 interface Pokemon {